 NoteIn this example, an Elasticsearch V6.7.0 cluster is used.
 Operations on clusters of other versions may differ.
 The actual operations in the console prevail.

-The following commands are provided as examples:
+The following sample commands are used:

-Create an index.
+Create an index

-PUT /twitter { "settings" : { "index" : { "number_of_shards" : 3, "number_of_replicas" : 2 } } }Create a document and insert data.
+PUT /twitter { "settings" : { "index" : { "number_of_shards" : 3, "number_of_replicas" : 2 } } }Create a document and insert data

 POST twitter/_doc/ { "user" : "kimchy", "post_date" : "2009-11-15T14:12:12", "message" : "trying out Elasticsearch" }